Getting ready to take your driver’s test can be quite the milestone.

 - Current demand

-On average, people wait about 2-6 weeks for an appointment.
-Busy urban areas might have longer waits.
+On average, you might wait about 2-6 weeks for an appointment.
+Busy urban areas tend to have longer wait times.